- 12 minutes to read

 - Grid View - Displays data in a tabular form.

-- Banded Grid View - Displays data in a tabular form and allows grouping of columns into bands.
+- Banded Grid View - Displays data in a tabular form and organizes columns into bands.

-- Advanced Banded Grid View - Displays data in a tabular form, allows grouping columns into bands and supports complex data cell arrangements.
+- Advanced Banded Grid View - Displays data in a tabular form and organizes columns into bands.
+Supports complex data cell arrangements.

 - Layout View - Presents records as cards, which can be displayed in one or multiple columns, one or multiple rows, in an ellipse (carousel mode) or a single card at a time.
 Supports complex card field layouts, built-in groups, tabbed groups and labels.